Anna Windass: Storylines

 Shortly after Phelan's death, Anna reunites with her children and Kevin before later informing Eileen that he is dead.
 Eileen apologizes to Anna for disbelieving her, and they make amends in order to move on from Phelan.
-Just moments before watching Phelan's lifeless body being taken away in a private ambulance, Anna explains that she is leaving Weatherfield to start a new life in Durham and invites Faye to live with her; Faye accepts and leaves with Anna for a new life away from Weatherfield, but later returns to live with Tim - albeit confirms that Anna is doing well following her ordeal in Weatherfield.
+Just moments before watching Phelan's lifeless body being taken away in a private ambulance, Anna explains that she is leaving Weatherfield to start a new life in Durham and invites Faye to live with her; Faye accepts and leaves with Anna for a new life away from Weatherfield, but later returns to live with Tim - but confirms that Anna is doing well following her ordeal in Weatherfield.